AnuragAnalog/Pothole-Detection/README.md

 **System Functions**
 The embedded device processes the incoming stream of video and detects any pothole in the stream, if any it immediately intimates the user with a signal.

-It also saves, the information of pothole detection and coordinates in a file for cross validation.
+It also saves, the information of pothole detected and coordinates in a file for cross validation.

 *Functional Requirements:*
 The system can also provide it with three features like